Yandex Cloud

 • Appearance: Standard.

-• Custom captcha: You can customize captcha difficulty, types of main and additional challenges, and appearance.
+• Custom CAPTCHA: You can customize CAPTCHA's difficulty, types of main and additional challenges, and appearance.

 Note

-The custom captcha usage fee is charged according to SmartCaptcha pricing policy.
+The custom CAPTCHA usage fee is charged according to the SmartCaptcha pricing policy.

-11. (Optional) Configure the Analyze request body (maximum size: 8 KB) option by selecting an action for when the maximum size is exceeded:
+11. Optionally, configure the Analyze request body (maximum size: 8 KB) option by selecting an action after the maximum size is exceeded:

 • Do not analyze body